pradeephubgit/appsignal-docs/source/support/operating-systems.html.md

 yum install gcc gcc-c++ make openssl-devel
 # Dependencies for the AppSignal for Elixir package version 1.6.3 and older
 yum install gcc gcc-c++ make openssl-devel curl

+# Dependencies for the AppSignal for Node.js package version 2.3.4 or newer, the supported Python versions are those between Python 3.7 and Python 3.10.
+# Dependencies for the AppSignal for Node.js package version 2.3.3 or below, the supported Python versions are those between Python 3.5 and Python 3.8.
+yum install python3x
 ```

 For CentOS 7 and higher there is no problem upgrading to AppSignal for Ruby `v2.4.0` and AppSignal for Elixir `1.4.0` and higher.